 There are many regional versions of hot pot throughout China.
 What makes one different from another is the broth and the specific meats used.
-In colder Northern China, lamb is a common choice.
+In colder northern China, lamb is a common choice.
 Cantonese hot pot, on the other hand, is heavy on fresh seafood, including live shrimp, oysters, and squid.
 Mongolian-style hot pot is known for its flavorful broth, which contains ingredients like goji berries, jujubes, and a mix of herbs.
 The city of Chongqing is famous for its use of Sichuan peppercorns and other mouth-numbing ingredients.
-(And that's just China—there's a whole world of other hot pot traditions, like Japan's shabu-shabu, Thailand's Thai suki, and more.)
+(And that's just China—there's a whole world of other hot-pot traditions, like Japan's shabu-shabu, Thailand's suki, and more.)

 Let's get hot-pot hopping!

-No matter which hot pot setup you end up with, look for a pot that has a separator in the middle for accommodating two broths in one pot, to get the most broth mileage out of one burner.
+No matter which hot-pot setup you end up with, look for a pot that has a separator in the middle for accommodating two broths in one pot, to get the most broth mileage out of one burner.

-Other than that, all you need are some basic accessories: chopsticks (different sets for dipping in the communal pot and eating), mini tongs, small strainers, spoons, shallow bowls for eating, and small bowls for dipping sauces.
+Other than that, all you need is some basic accessories: chopsticks (different sets for dipping in the communal pot and eating), mini tongs, small strainers, spoons, shallow bowls for eating, and small bowls for dipping sauces.